shettyscience/4n6/pages/resources/reso1.md

 tagtraining: training
 tagbasics: basics
 author: ka4n6
-description: This is a simple blog just to list out resources available on twitter.
-It is often confusing for the beginners in any field of expertise to decide on where to start and how to go about it.
-So far Digital Forensics is concerned we mainly have four platforms to start with i.e., [Youtube](https://www.youtube.com/), [Telegram](https://telegram.org/), [Discord](https://discord.com/brand-new) and [Twitter](https://twitter.com/).
+description: It is often confusing for the beginners in any field of expertise to decide on where to start and how to go about it.
 Twitter is very simple and easy way for the beginners to get familiarized with the stuff related to digital forensics.